We stand for an empathic world without prejudice

 Dialogue House Hamburg gGmbH has about a hundred employees, sixty percent of whom are deaf or visually-impaired.
 Together with all our employees, we are directly contributing to an inclusive society.
 Our business model is founded on promoting empathy and social interaction which is free of prejudice, and we aim to do this without moralising.
 Social inclusiveness is how we measure our success.
 Economic development and stability guarantee long-term success and adaptability to organisations and to their employees.

 Since 2016, Dialogue in the Dark® und Dialogue in Silence® have formed a joint platform under the umbrella organisation of Dialogue House Hamburg gGmbH.
-A third exhibition, Dialogue with Time, will open in 2018.
+A third exhibition, Dialogue with Time, has been opening in May 2018.
 This experiential exhibition puts ageing at centre-stage, and visitors will benefit from the rich experience of senior citizens over 70.
 The exhibition has been running successfully since 2014 and 2016 in France, Berlin, Switzerland and Finland.